TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson1.md

   mean you want a unitless number for the ratio, but dividing the variance in inches-squared by the mean height in inches would yield a ratio in inches, which is hard to interpret.
-Similary, if you wanted to graph the mean and the spread along the same axis, the variance would not work, because it is expressed in different units than the mean.
+Similary, if you wanted to graph the mean and the spread along the same axis, using the variance might be confusing, because it is expressed in different units than the mean.
 In order to overcome these issues, we often work with the square-root of the variance, which is called the standard deviation.
-The standard deviation will always be expressed in the same units as the mean, so the two can be combined more sensibly in calculations and when plotting.
+The standard deviation will always be expressed in the same units as the mean, so the two can be combined more intuitively in calculations and when plotting.

 [Return to index](#index)